Qarj/puppeteer-cucumber-example/README.md

 ```

 If you run the test at this point, you'll see that the test won't run since
-the development environment is not available on the internet (and the hostnames are made up also).
+the development environment is not available on the internet (and the host names are made up also).

 Set the environment back to production.